reduction in time taken to complete one day’s revenue reconciliation

 While highly favorable, this new business format brought in certain challenges.
-Earlier all the transactions were in cash/card and done internally.
+Earlier, all the transactions were in cash/card and done internally.
 However, now with interactions happening with third party (online aggregator platforms), revenue reconciliation needed to be done.

 Paradise works with four aggregators (i.e. Swiggy, Zomato, Uber Eats and Food Panda) and reconciliation needs to be done with each aggregator across all the 45 outlets on a daily basis.
 With over 6,000 transactions per day, manual revenue reconciliation with the aggregators was a big challenge.

-The result was that it would take the company 5 days to complete the reconciliations for a single day as opposed to the business requirement of one day.
+The result was that it would take the company five days to complete the reconciliations for a single day as opposed to the business requirement of one day.
 Adding the weekend, this was effectively taking a week.
 Thus, generating a huge backlog of pending reconciliations.

-The delays in reconciliation also had an impact on revenue, as the discrepancies were not timely identified, leading to delay in corrections as well.
+The delays in reconciliation also had an impact on revenue, as the discrepancies were not timely identified, leading to delays in corrections as well.
 This, in turn, caused some revenue leakage and impacted Daily Sales Outstanding (DSO).

-Vijaywargiay who takes care of both finance and legal compliance at Paradise, shares an example.
+Dinesh Vijaywargiay, Assistant VP-Finance, Paradise who takes care of both finance and legal compliance at Paradise, shares an example.

 A Rs.
 200 Biryani plate from Paradise could be listed on Swiggy for Rs.
 190. So, while it is recording the transaction at Rs.
 200, Swiggy would be settling it at Rs.
 190. This ends up giving the company a Rs.
 10 loss.
 Until the reconciliation happens and one realizes the price difference and corrects it, that revenue would have been lost and the company would have incorrectly paid taxes on the additional amount.